glubsy/livestream_saver/README.md

 ## Configuration

 The template config file is provided as an example.
 Options can generally be overriden via command line arguments.

+### e-mail notifications

 The email options can be overriden via environment variables if you find it more secure.
+Login and password are not mandatory.
+That depends on your smtp server configuration.

 # License